lukasturcani/stk/docs/source/introduction.rst

 you to get a feel for ``stk``.
 Further examples of molecular construction can be seen by looking at the different topology graphs.
 The documentation of the various classes in ``stk`` contains usage examples.
-More advanced examples can be seen in the :ref:`cookbook` and if you want to experiment with automated molecular design you can look into who to write an input file for the evolutionary algorithm.
+More advanced examples can be seen in the `cookbook`_ and if you want to experiment with automated molecular design you can look into who to write an input file for the evolutionary algorithm.
 Finally, if you would like to be able to construct a new type of